wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/c. Account definition and operations with accounts/lesson.md

 1. **<u>Account creation from a seed phrase</u>**
 If we were to create an account on any social media, most likely, we would be asked to use our phone number, nickname, or email and enter a password.
-On our platform, it is possible to create an account from a seed phrase, which is a much more secure way.
+On our platform, it is possible to create an account from a seed phrase, providing a much higher level of account security.
 A seed phrase is a set of different words that will be encoded into a hash with the help of the SHA256 algorithm.
 As an example, the phrase `I love Waves` will turn into a hash `0da73e9fd2df9630bcb689f5b66e76b7d1809d71ea841f7e075b8b82bd05a155`.
 It will be impossible to calculate it backwards that the hash `0da73e9fd2df9630bcb689f5b66e76b7d1809d71ea841f7e075b8b82bd05a155` is equal to `I love Waves`.